sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 <!-- .slide: data-background="var(--primary)" class="dark" -->

-# Differential Abundance Analysis
+# Differential abundance

-How do we know if relative abundance is significantly different between groups?
+How can we compare abundance between groups of samples (like case-control)?

----

-## What taxonomic level should we use?

-16S rRNA amplicon sequencing generally has good resolution at the *genus* level.

 ---